m-renaud/mp-prelude/README.md

 # LICENSE #

-This software is licensed under the FreeBSD license.
+This software is licensed under the FreeBSD license, more formally, the BSD 2-Claues License.
 See the LICENSE file for details.